Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 "It's important that campaigns can run get out the vote campaigns, and I generally believe the best antidote to bad speech is more speech," Zuckerberg said, "but in the final days of an election there may not be enough time to contest new claims."

 The company's plan also includes potential measures that could be taken to rein in candidates or campaign accounts on Facebook that claim victory before final election results are in.
-In those cases, Facebook says, it will tack on a label that sends readers to authoritative election results, from either Reuters or the National Election Pool.
+In those cases, Facebook said, it will tack on a label that sends readers to authoritative election results, from either Reuters or the National Election Pool.

-The company will also limit the ability to forward content on its Messenger platform, in hopes of "reducing the risk of misinformation and harmful content going viral," Zuckerberg said.
+The company will also limit the ability to forward content on its Messenger platform in hopes of "reducing the risk of misinformation and harmful content going viral," Zuckerberg said.

 "We've already implemented this in WhatsApp during sensitive periods and have found it to be an effective method of preventing misinformation from spreading in many countries," he added.